-- Be truthful.

-- · Respect the rights of others.

-- Live compassionately.

-- Accept responsibility for their actions and learn from their mistakes.

-- Be involved in choices and decision making regarding their behaviour. - Recognise the fundamental right of others to learn. - Reflect on the Key Christian values of: Reverence, Wisdom, Thankfulness, Humility, Endurance, Service, Compassion, Trust, Peace, Forgiveness, Friendship, Justice, Hope, Creation Community - Have reverence for the environment/ and the wider community and support local and global advocacy - Reflect, repair and restore following negative behavior.
+- Be truthful. - Respect the rights of others. - Live compassionately and to understand how God's word can guide us to do this. - Accept responsibility for their actions and learn from their mistakes. - Be involved in choices and decision making regarding their behaviour. - Recognise the fundamental right of others to learn. - Reflect on the Key Christian values of: Reverence, Wisdom, Thankfulness, Humility, Endurance, Service, Compassion, Trust, Peace, Forgiveness, Friendship, Justice, Hope, Creation Community - Have reverence for the environment/ and the wider community and support local and global advocacy - Reflect, repair and restore following negative behavior.